Alex-Design/Compressor/README.md

 ## Upcoming Features
 - Recursion
-- Testing to check suitability for reading multiple different types of files (only text-based files ae currently supported eg .js, .php, .xml, .txt, etc)
+- Testing to check suitability for reading multiple different types of files (only text-based files are currently supported eg .js, .php, .xml, .txt, etc)

 ## Contributing
 - If you have any contributions to make, please leave a comment somewhere or make a pull request, thanks.